KIDS AND THE NEWS

 Jennings firmly believes that coddling children is a mistake: “I’ve never

-talked down to my children, or to children period.
-I always talk UP to them and
+talked down to my children, or children, period.
+I always talk UP to them, and

 my newscast is appropriate for children of any age.”

-Yet the 65-year-old anchor often gets letters from irate parents: “They’ll
+Yet the 65-year-old anchor often gets letters from angry parents: “They’ll

-say: ‘How dare you to put that on at 6:30 when my children are watching?’
+say: ‘How dare you put that on at 6:30 when my children are watching?’
 My

 answer is: ‘Madam, that’s not my problem.
 That’s YOUR problem.
 It’s

-absolutely up to the parent to monitor the flow of news into the home.”
+up to the parent to monitor news flow into the home.”

 Jennings, who believes family dinners are sacrosanct.
 He is appalled that the

-TV is turned on during meals in 58% of the nation’s households, this according
+According to the Kaiser study, TV is turned on during meals in 58% of the nation’s households.

 “Watching TV during dinner is unforgivable,” he exclaims, explaining that